webclinic017/Mean_Bot/README.md

 - Run your bot instance

 Disclaimer:
-I am not a financial advisor and this is not financial advice, attempt at your own risk.
+I am not a financial advisor and this is not financial advice, use at your own risk.